sumanjk35/sjkcolleg-restapi/README.md

 - **PUT** `/sjkcollege/students/{rollNumber}` - Update an existing student
 - **DELETE** `/sjkcollege/students/{rollNumber}` - Delete a student by roll number

-## Deployment
-This project is designed to be deployed in Azure Web App Service with Windows OS.
-Follow Azure documentation for deployment steps.

 ## Conclusion
 This README provides an overview of the SJK College REST API project, including its structure, database setup, dependencies, and API endpoints.
 For further details, refer to the individual class files and configurations within the project.# sjkcollege-restapi
-# sjkcollege-restapi
-# sjkcollege-restapi
-# sjkcolleg